beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 ## How did this happen?

-When you add a text or image based module to a page, the raw text and image data are saved to the native WordPress `post_content`.
-This is to ensure if you deactivate Beaver Builder you will still have that data for WordPress to display.
+When you add a text-based or image-based module to a page, the raw text and image data are saved to the native WordPress `post_content`.
+This ensure that if you deactivate Beaver Builder you will still have that data for WordPress to display.

-Up until now, visibility settings were ignored when you publish your layout so when WordPress displays the post excerpt, it just uses everything it finds in the `post_content`, which includes anything that was supposed to be hidden.
+Up until now, visibility settings were ignored when you published your layout.
+This meant that when WordPress displayed the post excerpt, it used everything it found in the `post_content`, which included anything that was supposed to be hidden.

 ## The Fixes We Implemented

-We added some clever filters for the REST API so it respects any node visibility settings and from 2.5.1 onwards only visible text will be added to the backup `post_content`.
+We added some clever filters for the REST API so it respects any node visibility settings, so from 2.5.1 onwards, only visible text is added to the backup `post_content`.

 ## How To Get The Fixes

 Update to Beaver Builder 2.5.1.
 All of the fixes with conditionally hidden content are contained within the Beaver Builder Plugin 2.5.1 release.

-If you are using hidden content in your layouts and hidden text is showing up in post modules or archives, we have a small utility plugin that will remove the hidden content from the `post_content`.
-This will not change your layouts in any way.
+If you are using hidden content in your layouts and hidden text is showing up in post modules or archives, we have a small utility plugin that removes the hidden content from the `post_content`.
+This does not change your layouts in any way.

 ### Download the utility plugin